-TIP: You can also view your alternate time zones in the glances list (Customizing the Glance Loop, page 39).
+TIP: You can also view your alternate time zones in the glances list (Customizing the Glance Loop, page 38).

 - 2 Select Alt.
+Time Zones.

+- 3 Select a time zone.

+- 4 Press GPS.

+- 5 Select an option:

+- To set the time zone to display on the glances list, select Set as Favorite.

-Time Zones > Edit. - 3 Select a time zone. - 4 Select an option: - To enter a custom name for the time zone, select Rename Zone. - To change the time zone, select Change Zone. - To delete the time zone, select Delete Zone.
+- To enter a custom name for the time zone, select Rename.

+- To enter a custom abbreviation for the time zone, select Abbreviate.

+- To change the time zone, select Change Zone.

+- · To delete the time zone, select Delete.